 Wedding welcome bags shouldn't replace thank you notes, but going the extra mile to say, "I appreciate you being apart of my big day" will go a long way.
-Getting your guests stocked up on goodies for your wedding weekend will make them feel extra special for attending.
+Getting your guests stocked up on goodies for your wedding weekend will make them feel extra special for attending and a great way to welcome them to your wedding.
+"It's the perfect way to set the tone for your wedding weekend," says Tay Wall of Bixby + Pine.
 That being said, you’ve got to fill your bags with the right goods to reflect your wedding vibe.

 Easily switch up wedding bag staples with seasonally appropriate choices.
 As you stuff your bags, think about the refreshing drinks your guests might prefer in the spring and summer months, and the cozy cold-weather goodies they’ll appreciate come fall and winter.